ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 failures in other Availability Zones.

-For the Sample Application, all 3 Availability Zones in the `ap-southeast-1` region (`ap-southeast-1a`, `ap-southeast-1b`, `ap-southeast-1c`) are used to ensure high availability and fault tolerance.
+For the Sample Application, all 3 Availability Zones in the `ap-southeast-1` region (`ap-southeast-1a`, `ap-southeast-1b` and `ap-southeast-1c`) are used to ensure high availability and fault tolerance.

 You may change the number of Availability Zones that the VPC is created in by changing the `az_count` variable in the Terraform file [`constants.tf`](../deploy/modules/constants/constants.tf).